gyakkun/Amoeba/Readme.md

 Amoeba = (Freenet like network) + DHT + (Tcp, I2p, etc) + (WoT + PoW)

  * Provides a chat and file-sharing capabilities.
- * I2P, TCP, Socks5 proxy, is available.
+ * TCP, I2P, Socks5 proxy, Http proxy is available.
 Also works Port 0 (the connections is less).

 ## Links